 To support you in your online individual support (disability) course Inspire will provide:

 To complete your online disability care course you will need to:

 *Note: Inspire Education will provide a simulated environment for students unable to secure a workplace for their assessments – for units applicable under simulated pathway only.

 The Certificate III In Individual Support (Disability) has no formal prerequisites or requirements.
 It is recommended that you possess Year 10 English or its equivalent because literacy and language skills are important among disability support workers.
 Basic knowledge in computers is also recommended.

 Students are required to pass a background check by the police before being able to work in the aged care industry.
 Additional training in manual handling may also be necessary before you can begin your Vocational Placement.

-Recognition of Prior Learning (RPL) is available for students who already have the competencies taught by the Cert III in Disability.
+Recognition of Prior Learning (RPL) is available for students who already have the competencies taught by the Cert III In Individual Support (Disability).
 RPL dependent on your ability to provide evidence to support your claims.